-Registration for Spring GOTR-Nebraska 5Ks will run from March 1 to April 5.
-The registration package for the GOTR girl and her Run Buddy will be $30 through March 31.
-A late fee will be enacted April 1.
-Last day to guarantee GOTR 5K-branded souvenir is April 5.
+Online registration for the Metro GOTR 5K will run from Sept.
+1 to Sept.
+30. The registration package for the GOTR girl and her Run Buddy will be $38.
+Last day to guarantee GOTR 5K-branded souvenir is Sept.
+30.

 Every GOTR Girl Needs Adult Run Buddy at 5K

 Every GOTR girl on the course must be accompanied by a registered Run Buddy to encourage her every step of the way.
 The Run Buddy is a key source of support and safety for a GOTR girl.
 A Run Buddy is designated by the parents to run with and encourage their GOTR girl from start to finish on the 5K trail.
 It can be a parent, family friend or sibling (minimum age 18), a teacher at her school – anyone you think will be a positive-minded 5K partner on the course with her.
 Run Buddies may accompany up to two girls on the course.